cluster.assign.torus returns clustering assignment for data

 )

-an object must be an icp.torus
+an object must be an icp.torus object, which contains

-all values to compute the conformity score constructed with icp.torus
+all values to compute the conformity score constructed with icp.torus,

-object which is generated by hyperparam.torus
+or a hyperparam.torus object which is generated by hyperparam.torus.

 n x d matrix of toroidal data on \([0, 2\pi)^d\)